QTC-UMD/dds-sweeper/README.md

   - Mode `0`: Use pico system clock as reference to the AD9959
   - Mode `1`: Sets the AD9959 to recieve a reference clock not from the pico

-* `setchannels <channel0:int> <channel1:int> <channel2:int> <channel3:int>`:
+* `setchannels <channels:int>`:
-Sets the which channels are active or inactive.
-You should set the lowest combo of channels you need.
-Input should be 0 or 1 only.
+Sets how many channels being used by the table mode.
+Uses the lowest channels first, starting with channel 0.

 * ``: